ZoomerTedJackson/SalesforceDocumentIDParser/README.md

   </p>
 </div>
 <h2>About</h2>
-I wrote this up quickly to take the JSON output from using [this technique from Clark Voss] (https://clarkvoss.medium.com/making-small-things-big-972cf772bb5a) to dump document IDs from a salesforce CDN into an easy file.
+I wrote this up quickly to convert the JSON output you get when dumping document IDs from a Salesforce CDN into an easy file.
  <br /> <br />
 This should be able to create the list of IDs from the output of "entityNameOrId":"ContentVersion" & "entityNameOrId":"ContentDocument"